dankelley/sliderules/sigthe/README.md

 The result is a slide rule for calculating *σ*<sub>*θ*</sub>.
 To test it, follow the directions printed on the top layer, and see if you get the indicated test value.

-[1] A circular slide rule could also be set up.